angular/angular/modules/angular2/docs/core/01_templates.md

 Where:
 * `foreach` triggers the foreach directive.
-* `[in]="people"` binds to an iterable object to the `foreach` controller.
+* `[in]="people"` binds an iterable object to the `foreach` controller.
 * `#person` exports the implicit `foreach` item.
 * `#i=index` exports item index as `i`.

-The above example is explicit but quite wordy, for this reason in most situations a short hand version of the syntax is preferable.
+The above example is explicit but quite wordy.
+For this reason in most situations a short hand version of the syntax is preferable.

 ```